-If you want to protect your company from age discrimination claims, your supervisors and employees need training-specifically on discrimination and diversity.
+If you want to prevent age discrimination claims at your company, your supervisors and employees need training–specifically on discrimination and diversity.
 The training will help them understand the benefits of age diversity and the repercussions of discrimination in the workplace.

 In an interview with the Society for Human Resource Management (SHRM), Terri Imbarlina Patak, an attorney with Dickie McCamey in Pittsburgh, advises that training needs to cover unconscious biases and stereotypes.
 Also, training should do more than a lecture on what not to do; it should provide real-world examples and interactivity to keep learners engaged.

-Additionally, because the workforce is now mostly comprised of three different generations-baby boomers, Gen Xers and millennials-employees need to know how to work together.
+Additionally, because the workforce consists of three different generations — baby boomers, Gen Xers and millennials — employees need to know how to work together.
 Diversity training that covers topics such as respect, implicit bias, and team building will go a long way toward creating a strong and inclusive workplace.

 2. Put Policies in Place and Enforce Them

 Although it’s a great start, simply creating a policy isn’t enough.
-Senior leaders, managers , nd human resource departments must enforce the policy, whether that includes formal discipline or something more severe.
+Senior leaders, managers , and human resource departments must enforce the policy, whether that includes formal discipline or something more severe.

 3. Reward Based on Performance, Not Tenure

-Instead of basing rewards, promotions or preferential treatment on tenure, base it on performance.
+Another solution to age discrimination in the workplace is to implement a performance-based award system.
+Instead of basing rewards, promotions, or preferential treatment on tenure, base it on actual performance metrics.
 The Houston Chronicle recommends employees receive benefits based on their value to the company, not their age.
 Also, your company should offer the same training or continuing education opportunities to all employees, regardless of their age or experience level.

 4. Start in the Hiring/Interview Process

-Another way to avoid age discrimination is to make sure you aren’t accidentally discriminating in the hiring process:
+Another way to avoid age discrimination in the workplace is to make sure you aren’t accidentally discriminating in the hiring process: